mlindhout/katacoda-scenarios/docker-intro/step1.md

 - relief ops from installing the application over and over again
 - easy rolling upgrades
 - easy rollback to previous versions of your application (images are tagged, use them as versions)
 - easier debugging.
-If some container version has a bug, spin in up locally and fix it!
+If some production container version has a bug, spin it up locally and fix it!

 So, head on to the next step and start you first container.